Haoming02/All-in-One-Stable-Diffusion-Guide/README.md

 One simple and straightforward way to use Stable Diffusion is through a client called [**Automatic1111 Webui**](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 - [Installation Guide](misc/Installation.md) for **Automatic1111**

-> GoogleColab now blocks Stable Diffusion from running unless you use a paid subscription!
+> GoogleColab now blocks Stable Diffusion from running unless you use a paid subscription

 There are also other popular user interfaces, such as [ComfyUI](https://github.com/comfyanonymous/ComfyUI) and [Fooocus](https://github.com/lllyasviel/Fooocus).
 However, those come with their own pros and cons, and will not be covered in this guide.

 > **ComfyUI** is significantly more complicated, but also allows you to delve into more technically settings

+> **Fooocus** is rather simplified, suitable for those who just want to get beautiful artworks by writing a prompt

 ## Models
 Nowadays, the most widely used model hosting site is called [CivitAI](https://civitai.com/).